 Preparing to deploy Code42 Incydr to your company is a process that involves more than taking a few notes and installing some software on a test system.
 It means mobilizing your company to address insider risk, from the IT and security teams to each and every one of your employees.
 It is a culture-shift that requires everyone to buy in to the reality that not only is valuable information possibly leaving your company (intentionally or not), but also that everyone must work to address it.

 We call it an "insider risk program" rather than the more standard industry term "insider threat program" because we believe that your insiders pose only potential risks until they take actions that are fully identified as threats to your organization.
 We feel this mindset of presuming your insiders are "innocent until proven guilty" better allows you to enlist your employees in company-wide efforts to reduce data loss.

-The Code42 Insider Risk Success Team (IRST) may be able to help you develop an insider risk program in preparation for Incydr.
+Code42 Insider Risk Advisors may be able to help you develop an insider risk program in preparation for Incydr.
 Contact your Customer Success Manager (CSM) to find out more.

 Set baseline expectations